EdwardoSunny/ACTIVA/chainlit.md

-# 🎬 ACTIVA Code Generation Agent
+# Welcome to ACTIVA! 🎬

-Welcome to ACTIVA!
 This tool helps you create beautiful mathematical animations using Manim.

 ## How to use: